GorbulasDev/learnelectra/docs/restore_mnemonic.md

 10. Your balance will be 0 at this time.
 This is normal.
 DO NOT WAIT for a full sync now as you will be on the wrong blockchain.
 At this point FULLY close the wallet.

-11. Next download the new wallet from our github.
+11. Next download the new wallet from our Github.
 Ensure you get the correct one for you OS. [https://github.com/Electra-project/electra-core/releases](https://github.com/Electra-project/electra-core/releases)

 12. Install the wallet as normal.
 DO NOT uninstall the Electra Desktop Wallet at this time.